 Learning responsible study habits is an integral part of being a Thunderbird dorm student; and tutoring and supporting fellow students is expected of each resident.
 In our most recent year 50 percent of dorm students were on the Dean's list all four quarters.

-Sharing the highs, the lows, and everything in between leads to life-long relationships cemented in a way that day-students don't have the opportunity to experience.
+Sharing the highs, the lows, and everything in between leads to life-long relationships.

 Although they make up only 29 percent of our student population, dorm students made up 63 percent of the 2016-2017 graduating class officers.